Collokia/taggy/readme.markdown

 </div>
 ```

-If client-side JavaScript never executes, because its disabled or too slow [_(on intermittent mobile network connections, for example)_][3], you should treat user input as a delimited list of tags.
-When JavaScript does execute, you should consider sending tags as a single string and splitting them on the server-side, for consistency.

-### `taggy.find(input)`

-Retrieves a previously created instance of taggy associated with the provided `input`.
-Returns `null` if none can be found.

 ### `taggy(input, options={})`

-taggy exposes a function to turn an input into a tag list input.
+Taggy exposes a function to turn an input into a tag list input.
 Empty spans will be added on both sides of your input element.

 A few options may be provided.
 They are detailed below.